a4k45h1050/a4k45h1050.github.io/_posts/2017-06-15-Year-9-Summer-Github---Week-1.md

 ![image alt text]({{ site.url }}/public/O27LhJ52uoS9L7jLRY71A_img_0.png)

 This week I tried to make a username and password login system on Github.
 I managed to get the general concept but it wasn't working properly.
 I got the information from several websites and managed to start it off.
-I also managed to embed a [https://www.youtube.com/yt/brand/media/image/YouTube-logo-full_color.png](https://www.youtube.com/yt/brand/media/image/YouTube-logo-full_color.png) video.
+I also managed to embed a YouTube video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TkRSrGUIzTs" frameborder="0" allowfullscreen></iframe>